 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of mixed timber panel style.
-There are mirror doors to the front bedroom wardrobe.
-Both flights of stairs are in timber.
-The kitchen has been fitted with modern floor and wall mounted units including a stainless steel sink and a gas hob.
+Internal doors are the original timber panel units.
+The kitchen fittings comprise fairly modern floor and wall mounted units including a stainless steel sink and a gas hob.
+The stair is in timber.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Th fireplace in the living room has a modern surround and now houses a closed front coal effect gas fire.
+The original fireplaces in the living room and the rear bedroom have been blocked off and their surrounds removed plus the fireplace openings have been vented.
 Internal decorations Visually inspected.
-The property is decorated in paper and paint plus some tiling and paneling.
+The property is decorated in paper and paint plus some tiling.
+The property is decorated in paper and paint plus some timing.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains.
-The electricity meter is located in the entrance just inside the front door.
+The electricity meter is located in the hall cupboard.
 The installation includes a consumer unit with miniature circuit breakers and a residual current device.
-Where visible, the installation is in mixed PVC sheathed and corded cabling and serves square pin 13 amp power outlets.
+Where visible, the installation is in PVC sheathed cabling and serves square pin 13 amp power outlets.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains.
+The gas meter is located in a box outside near ground level on the front elevation.
+There is a gas cooker plus there is a gas fired boiler.

-Gas There is the aforementioned coal effect gas fire in the living room, a gas hob in the kitchen and a gas fired boiler in the attic room.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Mains.

+Pipework, where visible, is in in copper, PVC or alkathene.

+In the roof space there is a PVC cold water storage tank, which is insulated and fitted with a lid.

-Pipework, where visible, is in copper or PVC.
-Cold water is directly off the main.
-The bathroom fittings comprise a light peach coloured three piece suite - bath tub with electric shower over and protective side panel plus there is a WC and a wash hand basin.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+The bathroom fittings comprise a white three piece suite - bath tub with mixer shower over and protective side curtain plus there is a WC and a wash hand basin.

+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

 Space heating is provided by a gas fired wet central heating system.

-In a cupboard in the attic room there is a Worcester Greenstar condensing combination boiler plus there are radiators in the hallway and all main apartments.
-There is no hot water storage tank.
-Hot eater is heated on demand by the boiler.
-Drainage Drainage covers etc were not lifted.
+In a cupboard off the landing there is a Greenstar condensing boiler plus there are radiators throughout.

+The hot water tank is positioned in the same cupboard as the boiler and is a modern copper single cylinder unit with fitted insulation jacket and thermostat.

+Hot water is heated indirectly though the central heating system with additional top up available by an electric immersion heater (not tested).

+Drainage

+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

 Foul water and storm water are assumed to be connected to the main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke/heat alarms in the living room, the kitchen and the landing.
-The new Fire and Smoke Alarm Standard came into force in February 2022.
-This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also needs to be installed in each kitchen.
-The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
-The purchaser should satisfy themselves in this regard.
+There are smoke/heat alarms in the hallway, living/dining room, kitchen and landing.

-There is a burglar alarm control panel in the entrance.
+There is a burglar alarm control unit in the hallway.